brewster76/fuzzy-archer/README.md

 Read the upgrading guide, if you already have an older version installed: https://github.com/brewster76/fuzzy-archer/wiki/Upgrading-to-v4

+New in v4.1:

+- Mixed charts: you can now mix "line" series with "bar" series.
+A mixed radiation/UV chart is already in the configs, you can enable it by adding it to live_chart_items
+- New chart type "sactter".
+A scatter chart for lightning strikes and distance is already in the configs, you can enable it by adding it to live_chart_items
+- Configurable news items
+- More config options for charts
+- Bugfixes and enhancements

 New in v4.0:

 - Complete and thorough overhaul of the skin, many breaking changes.
 It is recommended to start over with a fresh install